Lotame/DataStream_Cookbook/recipes/1/README.md

 ## JsonToCsvConverter.py
 `.json` grandeur... who am I kidding.
-I mean, JSON is a pretty cool guy.
+I mean, don't get me wrong...
+JSON is a pretty cool guy.
 He's organized, explains himself well, and is pretty flexible at handling a lot of different scenarios thrown at him.

 But, and this is a pretty big BUT, I cannot lie...  a lot of the basic analysis tools these days run on SQL, and SQL doesn't play nicely with JSON.
 Don't blame JSON though, it's not his fault.

-There's solution.
+There's a solution, though.
 I just have to reach out to JSON's grandfather, CSV.
 He's not as flexible, sometimes harder to understand, and a bit rougher around the edges.
 That said, when it comes to loading data into relational databases, he's typically the one you want around.

 So, I'm going to take a crack at converting this JSON to CSV.
 The handoff isn't entirely without decisions, though, because JSON is a nested structure and CSV is inherently flat unless you want to embed some potentially messy fields into the mix like arrays or, even, JSON again.